Xu-Mj/sandcat/README.md

 5. Front-end Technical Implementation:
    - Focusing on leveraging Rust's features, such as closures, callback functions, and lifecycle management, the front end emphasizes a lightweight yet efficient client-side communication.

 By synthesizing these strategies and technologies, the messaging system for both one-on-one and group chats aims to provide a continuous and seamless communication experience.
-We are committed to utilizing advanced front-end technology to ensure the stability and security of message transmissions, meeting various needs of users in their daily communications.

 ### Friend System